Welcome to Scream Logbook

 </html>

-If you run php index.php > output.html & open output.html
+If you run php index.php > output.html & open output.html you will get an html with the current time substituted.

 <!DOCTYPE html>